I walked into my last job as a marketing director and the first question I asked was, “who is our target audience?”

 Odds are, you are not the only person providing your type of service to customers.
 So what makes you different from the next go-getting entrepreneur?
 You!

-Getting really clear on who your business is for and who it’s not for will not only help you win and attract more clients, it will make your marketing easier and more effective.
+Getting really clear on who your business is for and who it’s not for, will not only help you win and attract more clients, it will make your marketing easier and more effective.
 You’ll spend less time trying to attract people who just aren’t “YOUR” people.
-And more time serving customers who are thrilled to purchase your service.
+And more time serving customers who are thrilled to purchase from you.

 Today people are looking for more than a brand…they are looking for a connection.
 They want to know you get their problems and you have the perfect solution for them, specifically.